-We only use couriers to deliver your much anticipated orders.
-Normally it is RAM Hand to Hand Couriers.
-If your order is greater than R500.00 (vouchers not included) we will deliver it for FREE – anywhere within this beautiful country!
+We only use couriers to deliver your much-anticipated orders.
+Normally it is BEX Couriers.
+If your order is greater than R2000.00 (vouchers not included) we will deliver it for FREE – anywhere within this beautiful country!
 As mentioned above – our offer of FREE courier only applies to orders placed through our online ordering system and not orders received via fax/phone/email.

-You are welcome to order through our on-line store and then collect the order from our factory at no additional charge.
-We are in Unit G36, Millennium Park, Stellenberg Road, Parow Industria, Cape Town.
-Tel: 021 932 6092.
-(GPS co-ordinates S33 56.339 E18 36.434).
-In this case you need to ensure that the EFT has cleared in our account before you collect.
-We also have card facilities at our factory so you can then pay via card on collection as well!
-We do not accept cheques.
-Please just be sure to agree on a collection time between 9.00am – 4.00pm on Monday – Friday (we are closed on weekends).
+You are welcome to order through our online store and then collect the order from our factory at no additional charge.
+We are in 23 Eiland Street, Bella Vista, Paarl.
+In this case, you need to ensure that the EFT has cleared in our account before you collect.
+We DO NOT have card facilities at our factory!
+We DO NOT accept cheques.
+Please note, that we no longer accept cash payments on collection.
+ALL payments must be via EFT and the funds must have cleared in our account BEFORE you can collect the order.
+Please just be sure to agree on a collection time between 9.00 am – 4.00 pm on Monday – Friday (we are closed on weekends).

 Orders from beyond the borders of South Africa.

-Much like our business philosophy, our returns policy is equally straight forward.
+Much like our business philosophy, our returns policy is equally straightforward.
 We don’t take returns.
-And there is good reason for this… it is to protect you the consumer!
+And there is a good reason for this… it is to protect you the consumer!
 Once the goods have left our factory, they are beyond our control.
 Since it is a food product we cannot accept any products back from customers, as we have no idea what might have happened to them while they were out of our control.
-We would never want customers wondering (even for a nano second) if they are receiving goods that had accumulated more “frequent flyer miles” than our members of parliament put together!
+We would never want customers wondering (even for a nanosecond) if they are receiving goods that had accumulated more “frequent flyer miles” than our members of parliament put together!

-Please note that colouring food products is not an exact science, and one batch of product may differ slightly to the next batch.
+Please note that colouring food products is not an exact science, and one batch of products may differ slightly from the next batch.
 Please also remember that the colour in product photos being viewed on our website may differ from the actual colour of the product due to colour settings on your electronic device.

 You know where we are!